Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 ## Cannot change nickname while banned on channel

+Some channels have a quiet on `$~a`, which prevents unregistered users from sending messages to the channel or changing nicknames while in the channel.
+This is because most botnets and disruptive people do not make accounts, and channel mode `+R` did not always exist on the network.

 First, check that you are [registered](/guides/registration).
 If you already have an account then [identify](/guides/registration#logging-in) to it.

-Some channels require users to be registered to participate.
-This is because most botnets and disruptive people do not make accounts.

 If you are both registered and identified and still cannot join or talk, you might be [banned or quieted](/guides/faq#how-do-i-get-unbanned-or-unquieted)